AndyA/jsonpath-lifter/README.md

 ## Context

-The context variable `$` is used internally by `jsonpath-lifter` and may be augmented with your own properties.
+The context variable `$` is used internally by `jsonpath-lifter` and is passed to all callbacks.
+It may be augmented with your own properties.
 Internally it's used to hold references to the input and output documents and any [local variables](#local-variables).

 Property | Meaning
 ---------|--------